green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/cgroup-cpu.md

 So this is what the timer of the kernel has calcuated in terms of usage distribution.

 We sum that up, divide it by the _SC_CLK_TCK_ and then we divide our cgroup time with by that sum.

+Typically **_SC_CLK_TCK_** is 100 Hz.

+In our testsystem the Jiffies do increase by about 100 in 1 second.
+So this means, that 100 Jiffies / 100 Hz = 1s.
+This results in a granularity of 10 ms when using `/proc/stat`.

+The times in the cgroup are updated with a better granularity, but also not more often than the scheduler runs (which is **_SC_CLK_TCK_**)

+A way to increase this resolution would be to use the cgroup filesystem.
+In Linux with a properly setup cgroup filesystem all processes are in a cgroup.

+You can view the current structure by issueing the command `cd / && systemd-cgls`

+You can see that typically the three main domains: *user.slice*, *init.scope* and *system.slice* are present.

+When looking at `systemd-cgtop` their usage and the distribution can be seen.

+When summing up these three control groups (*/sys/fs/cgroup/user.scope/cpu.stat* + */sys/fs/cgroup/init.scope/cpu.stat* + */sys/fs/cgroup/system.scope/cpu.stat*) on a standard configured system the accuracy is quite good and the resolution of the time measurement way better.
+The way to go would be to enumerate all directories in `/sys/fs/cgroup`, which are the root cgroups and get the stats from there.

+At the moment we do not implement that though.

 We could also divide our cgroup value by the time delta of our measurement interval, but we rather rely on the kernel counting time.